-The net proceeds from subscriptions to a Fund will be invested in the specific pool of assets constituting that Fund.
-The Company will maintain for each current Fund a separate pool of assets, each invested for the exclusive benefit of the relevant Fund.
+The net proceeds from subscriptions to a Sub-fund will be invested in the specific pool of assets constituting that Sub-fund.
+The Company will maintain for each current Sub-fund a separate pool of assets, each invested for the exclusive benefit of the relevant Sub-fund.

-Shares have no par value and, within each Class in each Fund subject to their denomination, are entitled to participate equally in the profits arising in respect of, and in the proceeds of, the liquidation of the Company or termination of a relevant Fund.
+Shares have no par value and, within each Class in each Sub-fund subject to their denomination, are entitled to participate equally in the profits arising in respect of, and in the proceeds of, the liquidation of the Company or termination of a relevant Subfund.
 Shares do not carry preferential or pre-emptive rights to acquire further Shares.

-To the extent that any Scheme Property, or any assets to be received as part of the Scheme Property, or any costs, charges or expenses to be paid out of the Scheme

-Property, are not attributable to one Fund only, the ACD will allocate such Scheme Property, assets, costs, charges or expenses between Funds in a manner which is fair to all Shareholders of the Company.
+To the extent that any Scheme Property, or any assets to be received as part of the Scheme Property, or any costs, charges or expenses to be paid out of the Scheme Property, are not attributable to one Sub-fund only, the ACD will allocate such Scheme Property, assets, costs, charges or expenses between Sub-funds in a manner which is fair to all Shareholders of the Company.

-Where a Fund has different Classes, each Class may attract different charges and so monies may be deducted from the Scheme Property attributable to such Classes in unequal proportions.
-In these circumstances, the proportionate interests of the Classes within a Fund will be adjusted accordingly.
+Where a Sub-fund has different Classes, each Class may attract different charges and so monies may be deducted from the Scheme Property attributable to such Classes in unequal proportions.
+In these circumstances, the proportionate interests of the Classes within a Sub-fund will be adjusted accordingly.
 Also, each Class may have its own investment minima or other features, such as restricted access, at the discretion of the ACD.

-Shareholders are entitled (subject to certain restrictions) to Switch or convert all or part of their Shares in a Class or a Fund for Shares of another Class within the same Fund or for Shares of the same or another Class within a different Fund of the Company.
+Shareholders are entitled (subject to certain restrictions) to Switch all or part of their Shares in a Class or a Sub-fund for Shares of another Class within the same Sub-fund or for Shares of the same or another Class within a different Sub-fund of the Company.
 Details of this switching facility and the restrictions are set out in paragraph 3.4 "Conversion and Switching".